sjsakib/cs/os/OSTEP/19-tlb/homeworks/README.md

 # Notes

 - The first level TLB is about 3.5x faster than the second level TLB.
-And the second level TLB is about 2.5x faster that third level TLB or plain page table.
+And the second level TLB is about 2.5x faster that third level TLB (or plain page table).
 - In the graph, right before switching to third level TLB, there is a jump in performance, weird.